TimothyRLaMora734/OpenGLStarter/README.md

 ### OpenGL Font

-Use fonts in any graphics API is not an easy task, because fonts are created using several techniques.
+To use fonts in any graphics API is not an easy task, because fonts are created using several techniques.
 You need a lot of work to undestand the several types of font files formats that exist.

 I created an image based font format that comes with the glyph information and the image in the same binary file.